Explore UCD

 Stage three – University Application and Selection Procedure

-College adjudication panels will make recommendations from the pool of college awardees to put forward for consideration for university level awards.
-Those applying for university level awards will have an opportunity to update their original application forms which should then be submitted by the application deadline.
+College adjudication panels will make recommendations from the pool of college awardees to put forward for consideration for University level awards.
+Those applying for University level awards will have an opportunity to update their original application forms which should then be submitted by the application deadline.
 Candidates will be evaluated on the basis of their application form and the explanation(s) for nomination.
-The university adjudication panel members are:
+The decisions of the University adjudication panel are final and not open to appeal.

 Stage Applications Date